JAINLOKESH74/demo/README.md

-I am working on water manageement and ned to data on eterological data of sriganagannagar
+I am working on water manageement and need to data on meterological data of sriganagannagar